Gävle goat: IKEA goat in Iceland

 Since 2010, as a Christmas promotion for the Icelandic branch of IKEA in Garðabær, Iceland, a straw goat inspired by the Gävle goat has been erected outside the store annually.
-It has suffered the same issue of repeated acts of arson as well as natural damage.
+It has also suffered repeated acts of arson, as well as natural damage, including falling over in the wind, and being burnt by lights catching fire.
+It has also been protected by an electric fence since 2013.